 - 81% of China’s younger internet users would check online comments before making a purchase decision

-- 66% of Chinese users access internet from their mobile devices
+- 66% of Chinese users access the internet from their mobile devices

 While it is wonderful to have social media platforms in place, creating relevant and interesting content is very important to ensure follower engagement and while your story will be the same, you might have to change the way you package it to make it interesting and accessible to your Chinese consumer.